 F. For all other wetlands, the minimum buffer width at any point will not be less than seventy-five percent of the widths established after the averaging.

-Staff Comment: The applicant is requesting a buffer width reduction of 25% which complies to the requirement.
+Staff Comment: The applicant is requesting a buffer width reduction of 25%.

 Critical Area Variance Criteria